 One of the things I was most excited about when we first moved into our current apartment was the fact that it had a working fireplace and mantle.
 I had all sorts of ideas about making cute garlands to hang on it every week or every month.
 That hasn’t exactly happened… but, I thought it would be a great thing to do as part of our Christmas decorations this year!

 We don’t usually set up a tree because we are generally visiting family on Christmas day so I thought a garland would be a nice touch.
-I purchased some succulent cuttings from Waterwise Botanicals for some wedding favors I made a few weeks ago.
-I was really inspired by the Portulacaria afra branches, the beautiful white Senecio haworthii, Aeonium arborescens cabernet, and the Echeveria agavoides.
+I purchased some succulent cuttings for some wedding favors I made a few weeks ago.
+I was really inspired by the Portulacaria afra branches, the beautiful white Senecio haworthii, and the red Graptosedum ‘California Sunset’.
 The reds, whites and greens all looked so pretty together!
-So, I decided to put together a somewhat a-traditional Christmas garland using only succulents.
+So, I decided to put together a somewhat non-traditional Christmas garland using only succulents.
 Here’s how I did it!

 After I had the base ready, I attached individual branches of the Portulacaria afra in different varieties to the base.
 This helped it to look a little less uniform and more like the pine garlands you see.
 Having the variegated varieties really looked nice as it gave it just a hint of color variation.